Daniel J. Frey

 The first mask I use to deflect emotions that can flood over me is to hum to myself.

-If the anger increases, I'll sing a random song softly to myself.
+If the number of angry people around me increases, I'll sing a random song softly to myself.

 My best shield, my preferred boundary.